 At Mixed Up Clothing, our mission is about more than creating gorgeous multicultural children's apparel.
 We're also dedicated to sharing the vibrant cultures of the world with our community and to creating a space where multicultural families and their diverse backgrounds are highlighted.

 Growing up mixed and multicultural, I always felt different.
 I was African-American and Mexican-American, born on the island of Puerto Rico and later moved to the Hawaiian island of O'ahu.
 But even with all of the rich cultural heritage that surrounded me, I still didn't feel like I was enough.
 I felt like people didn't get me or I wasn't what they expected.
 I didn't fit into any preconceived boxes.

-Fast forward to marrying my Korean-American husband and having three beautiful children.
+Fast-forward to marrying my Korean-American husband and having four beautiful children.
 It took me a long time to love who I was, and I didn't want my children to feel that same way.
 I wanted to give them every opportunity to love all of the cultures that make up who they are, so I started by creating an intentional life.

 Even with all of the effort I put in, one thing was still missing...fashion.
 I started sourcing fabrics and trims from all over the world and sewing them into fun, everyday pieces that my children would be proud to wear.